 Victor was raised by his aunt in the slums of Ngando Village, one of the slums in Nairobi.
 Victor has been a hard-working, self-determined young man who is ready to conquer all odds and achieve his goals.

-In the organization, Victor supports the IT department specifically Website management, social media management, IT support to staff and students.
+In the organization, Victor heads the ICT department specifically Website management, social media management, IT support to staff and students and the coordination of the department, especially with the TechMates program.
 He also supports students in the computer lab with the hope of nurturing them into STEM in the future.

 Victor is delighted to work with the organization because he wants to serve as a role model for the students and support the children to achieve their goals by proving mentorship, especially through STEM.